 It’s two weeks away from Comic-Con, and CCI is releasing the programming schedule for Comic-Con 2017 in its annual fashion.
 We’ll be bringing you the highlights of each day as they’re announced.

 We’ll also be discussing our thoughts on this year’s lineup, including our top picks, in a special series of live podcasts this weekend.
 The first of which will cover Preview Night, Thursday’s and Friday’s lineup, and will be on Friday July 7 at 9:30PM ET/6:30PM PT.

 Since we already know the Wednesday sneak peek pilot screening schedule, it’s a simple choice: Catch some cool television pilot episodes, or fight the crowds on the exhibit floor for that must-have exclusive?
 Having said that, bring on Thursday!

-There’s also the now-annual Cartoon Network Costume Ball & Screening at 8:30 at night in 7AB, where you’ll get the world premiere look at the upcoming Ben 10 series, and a costume contest.
+There’s also the now-annual Cartoon Network Screening & Costume Contest at 8PM at night in 7AB, where you’ll get to scope out new episodes, join voice talent, and more.

 You can view the full Thursday programming schedule on the MySched website.

 What will you be lining up for on the first full day of Comic-Con?
 Let us know in the comments.